 PJM can also adjust, for an individual constraint, the default penalty factor or temporarily change the default penalty factor for an individual constraint, in order to reflect system operational needs and the cost of the resources available to effectively relieve congestion on the constraint.
+PJM may also adjust the default Transmission Constraint Penalty Factor in either Day-Ahead or Real-Time Energy Market if the constraint is caused by a transmission outage associated with a Regional Transmission Expansion Plan (RTEP) or planned transmission upgrade necessitated by interconnection request (s) in the impacted area designed to improve system reliability.
 When PJM identifies that the effective cost of controlling actions available to relieve congestion on the constraint is not consistent with the default penalty factor, the penalty factor is increased or decreased as documented in the Transmission Constraint Penalty Factor Adjustment Guidelines.